withTitleLogo

 QnA

-While Pico Toning is characterized by a short laser pulse duration, in terms of overall effectiveness observed in actual clinical practice, it often does not show a significant difference from Nano Toning.
+Pico Toning is characterized by a shorter laser exposure time, but in terms of overall clinical efficacy, it often does not show significant differences compared to Nano Toning.